Panchmahal district

-Panchmahal, also known as Panch Mahals, is a district in the eastern portion of Gujarat State western India.
+Panchmahal district, also rendered as Panch Mahal, is a district in the eastern portion of Gujarat State western India.
 Panch-mahal means "five tehsils/talukas" (5 sub-divisions), and refers to the five sub-divisions that were transferred by the Maharaja Jivajirao Scindia of Gwalior State to the British: Godhra, Dahod, Halol, Kalol and Jhalod, Devgadh Baria.
 The district had a population of 2,390,776 of which 12.51% were urban as of 2001.

 The district is located on the eastern end of the state.
 It is bordered by Dahod district to the north-east & east, Vadodara district to the southwest and Chhota Udaipur district to southeast, Kheda district to the west and Mahisagar district to the north.

 Name

 Panch-mahal is a Hindustani or Gujarati word derived from Panch ("five") and Mahal which adopted from its original usage in Arabic for a place or type of building, later adopted in Hindi to refer to a province, district or its division, an estate etc. The district was originally called the Pavagadh Panch Mahals, because it consisted of five mahals administered from Pavagadh: Godhra, Kalol, Halol, Dahod, and Jhalod.